 Engine RPM increasing settings

-The ready phase is the one that starts to control RPM value with PID controller to maintain it at the desired value (Desired RPM).
-The Guidance a Hold of RPMs (this guidance will be present in all flight phases), and the same VTol and Yaw of the Standby phase.
+This phase is the one that starts to control RPM value with PID controller to maintain it at the desired value (Desired RPM).
+The Guidance are a Hold of RPMs (this guidance will be present in all flight phases), and the same VTol and Yaw of the Standby phase.

 Desired RPM value